correia-marcos/Innovation-on-brazilian-economic-research/README.md

 of the articles and the institutions where they work.
 This was made 'by hands' googling the papers.

-Três papers could not be downloaded do to problems in the [ANPEC website](https://en.anpec.org.br/previous-editions.php): doc201_2015 - Is tracking beneficial?
+Three papers could not be downloaded do to problems in the [ANPEC website](https://en.anpec.org.br/previous-editions.php): doc201_2015 - Is tracking beneficial?
 Study of tracking using peer effects  (2016); doc235_2015 - THE INS AND OUTS OF UNEMPLOYMENT IN A DUAL LABOR MARKET;
 doc128_2013 - EFEITOS DO INVESTIMENTO EM CAPITAL INTANGÍVEL E PATENTES NO VALOR DAS EMPRESAS BRASILEIRAS